aabbtree77/twinpeekz/README.md

 3. **rendering.go**, **shader.go** - the rendering pipeline follows the C++ code of Tomas Öhberg.
 The file shader.go is the work by Nicholas Blaskey (MIT license), I leave some geometry shader compilation there in case the point lights would need to be added later.

-Some camera-related math functions are relegated to the external dependency, i.e. the g3n engine (BSD-2), which I should probably just copy and distribute directly in this code for installation stability reasons.
-In general, the pain point here will be not a Go package, but the Ubuntu system libs like "xorg-dev" or "libgl1-mesa-dev".
+  Some camera-related math functions are relegated to the external dependency, i.e. the g3n engine (BSD-2), which one could "vendor" directly.
+The pain point will not be a Go package though, but the system libs like "xorg-dev" or "libgl1-mesa-dev" on Ubuntu.
+See [Fyne](https://github.com/fyne-io/fyne/blob/master/.github/workflows/platform_tests.yml) and g3n repos for more of these precise OpenGL/AL Ubuntu layer lib names.

 4. Shaders:

   **hdr_frag.glsl** - this is the PBR code which I took from Angel Ortiz (MIT licensed), I removed light baking and the abient light contribution term.

   **vol_frag.glsl** - implements two approaches, the one by Andre Pestana (ray marches over visibility * phase func) and by Jake Ryan (marches just over visibility and postprocesses it into a color), see the links in those files.

   **postpr_frag.glsl** - simply adds the hdr and volumetric colors and postprocesses them in some standard ways.
 There is an option to clamp a bit the volumetric part to emphasize "god rays", but this also saturates colors, and one can also strengthen rays by adjusting Beer-related parameters in vol_frag.glsl, or treating color as radiance in Pestana's method (simply multiplying light.color by some intensity value).

 The pipeline splits into

 shadow mapping -> hdr (PBR) -> volumetrics -> postprocessing.

 The execution time will depend largely on the number of lights and the shadow map texture sizes.
-Given a single directional light source and 4096x4096 textures, pure OpenGL time (measurement taken randomly, the last value summarizes all the stages):
+Given a single directional light source and 4096x4096 textures, pure OpenGL rendering stage (measurement taken randomly, the last value summarizes all the stages):

 timeOpenGLms = [1.190624 3.639968 2.843136 0.210208 7.883936]